wavey0x/slotscan/requirements/08-frontend.md

 ## Overview

-The Frontend is a Next.js 14+ application providing the user interface for StorageScan.
+The Frontend is a Next.js 14+ application providing the user interface for SlotScan.
 It features a minimalist design focused on displaying storage layouts and transaction diffs clearly.
 MVP focus: desktop-first, deep links, layout tree, tx diff table, raw/decoded toggle, and clear degraded states (hex-only, trace unavailable).
 Charts/exports are out of scope.

 ## Implementation Status: ✅ Complete